glatzert/ACME-Server-ADCS/README.md

 ```cmd
 CMD> certutil -dump
 ```
-- [ ] Look for "Configuration" and set this as `CAServer` in the opened configuration file
+- [ ] Look for "Configuration" and set this as `CAServer` in the opened configuration file.
+Watch for '\', which need to be escaped.

 - [ ] Use `certutil -ADTemplate`, `certutil -CATemplates` or `certutil -Template` to find the name of the template to be used (or ask your CA-Admin)
 - [ ] Set the `TemplateName` in the opened configuration file